The Domaine Utah Beach

-“The land of Lavalle” is a family story but also a great land of history… Located a stone’s throw from the Landing Beach of Utah Beach, on the night of June 6 to 7 and June 7 on June 8, 1944, a camp of American soldiers settled under the apple trees of Nicolas’ great grandfather’s farm, between the gites and the hotel.
-A testimony learns us that General Bradley was in command for those 2 nights just before the battle of Normandy…and the liberation of Europe… Sleeping at the Utah Beach estate means sleeping in the same place as the heroes of June 6, 1944.
+“The land of Lavalle” is a family story but also a great land of history… Located a stone’s throw from the Landing Beach of Utah Beach, on the night of June 6 to 7 and June 7 on June 8, 1944, a camp of American soldiers was set up under the apple trees of Nicolas’ great-grandfather’s farm, between the gîtes and the hotel.
+A testimony tells us that General Bradley was in this command for these two historic nights before continuing the battle of Normandy…and the liberation of Europe… Sleeping at the Utah Beach estate means sleeping in the same place as the heroes of June 6, 1944.

-Well aware of being the depositary of this land, Nicolas, the engineer, chose to live his passion, becoming a breeder on this land that he loves so much.
-No question of compromising with respect for nature, it will be organic farming while inventing the farm of the future.
-On the rooftops he already produces enough power to supply electricity to 100 households in the area.
-The beef is produced with a neutral balance on CO2 emissions thanks to livestock exclusively fed on grass and the many trees on and around the farm.
-The farm is part of a European project “Beef Carbon” that aims to reduce the carbon footprint of cattle farming.
+Well aware of being the custodian of this land, Nicolas, the engineer, chose to live from his passion by becoming a breeder in this country of the plain that he loves so much.
+For him there is no question of compromising with respect for nature, it will be organic and by inventing the farm of tomorrow.
+On its agricultural buildings, it thus produces the electricity necessary for the consumption of 100 households in the region.
+His beef, he produces it with a neutral balance in CO2 emissions thanks to a production only with grass and thanks to the many trees present on the farm.
+The farm is part of a European “Beef Carbon” project aimed at reducing the carbon footprint of cattle breeding.